ibm-cloud-docs/dns/getting-started.md

 ## Next steps
 {: #getting-started-next-steps}

-* Manage your primary, secondary, reverse domains using the [DNS interface](/docs/dns?topic=dns-how-to-use-the-dns-interface).
+* Manage your primary, secondary, and reverse domains by using the [DNS interface](/docs/dns?topic=dns-how-to-use-the-dns-interface).
 * Learn more about the [Domains API](/docs/dns?topic=dns-getting-started-with-the-dns-api).